-e)

-the committee

-the annual report on directors' remuneration
+Complies [X] Partial compliance []

+Not applicable [X]

-Complies [X] Partial compliance [] Explanation [] 46.
-Under the direct supervision of the audit committee or, as the case may be, an ad hoc committee of the board, there should be an internal risk management and control role exercised by an internal unit or department of the company expressly having the following duties: a) See that the risk management and control systems work properly and, in particular, that all the major risks affecting the company are adequately identified, managed and quantified. b) Participate actively in the preparation of the risk strategy and in the major decisions on their management. c) See that the risk m board. anagement and control sy ystems adequately mitigate the risks within the policy defined by the Complies [X] Partial compliance [] Explanation [] 47.
-Companies should ensure that the members of the nomination and remuneration committee -or the nomination committee and the remuneration committee, if they are separate- have adequate experience, skills and expertise for the duties they are to perform and that the majority of those members are independent directors Complies [X] Partial compliance [] Explanation [] 48.
-Companies with a high level of capitalisation should have a separate nomination committee and remuneration committee.
-Complies [] Explanation [] Not applicable [X] 49.
-The nomination committee should consult the chairman of the board and the chief executive of the company, especially on matters referring to the executive directors.
+- 46. Under the direct supervision of the audit committee or, as the case may be, an ad hoc committee of the board, there should be an internal risk management and control role exercised by an internal unit or department of the company expressly having the following duties: - a) See that the risk management and control systems work properly and, in particular, that all the major risks affecting the company are adequately identified, managed and quantified. - b) Participate actively in the preparation of the risk strategy and in the major decisions on their management. - c) See that the risk management and control systems adequately mitigate the risks within the policy defined by the board.

+47. Companies should ensure that the members of the nomination and remuneration committee -or the nomination committee and the remuneration committee, if they are separate- have adequate experience, skills and expertise for the duties they are to perform and that the majority of those members are independent directors

+Complies [X] Partial compliance [] Explanation [] ---------------- ------------------------ ----------------

+48. Companies with a high level of capitalisation should have a separate nomination committee and remuneration committee.

+Complies [] Explanation []

+49. The nomination committee should consult the chairman of the board and the chief executive of the company, especially on matters referring to the executive directors.

 And any director should be able to request the nomination committee to consider potential candidates to fill vacancies on the board, in case they were suitable in the committee's opinion.
-Complies [X] Partial compliance [] Explanation [] 50.
-The remuneration committee should perform its duties independently, having the following duties in addition to those assigned to it by law: a)) Propose to the board the basic terms of contract of the senior executives b)) See that the remuneration policy established by the company is observed c) Periodically review the remuneration policy applied to directors and senior executives, including the systems of payment with shares and their application, and ensure that their individual remuneration is in proportion to that paid to other directors and senior executives of the company

-Ensure that any conflicts of interest that may arise do not jeopardise the independence of the external counselling provided to

-Check the information on the remuneration of directors and senior executives in the different corporate documents, including
+- 50. The remuneration committee should perform its duties independently, having the following duties in addition to those assigned to it by law: - a) Propose to the board the basic terms of contract of the senior executives - b) See that the remuneration policy established by the company is observed - c) Periodically review the remuneration policy applied to directors and senior executives, including the systems of payment with shares and their application, and ensure that their individual remuneration is in proportion to that paid to other directors and senior executives of the company - d) Ensure that any conflicts of interest that may arise do not jeopardise the independence of the external counselling provided to the committee - e) Check the information on the remuneration of directors and senior executives in the different corporate documents, including the annual report on directors' remuneration

+51. The remuneration committee should consult the chairman of the board and the chief executive of the company, especially on matters referring to the executive directors and senior executives.

+- 52. The rules of composition and procedure of the supervision and control committees should be included in the regulations of the board and be coherent with those applicable to the committees required by law according to the foregoing recommendations, including the following: - a) The members should be exclusively non-executive directors, the majority independent directors. - b) They should be chaired by independent directors. - c) The board should appoint the members of these committees on account of the expertise, skills and experience of the directors and the duties of each committee; and the committees should discuss its proposals and reports; and report on its activities at the first board meeting following their meetings, answering for the work done. - d) The committees should be able to obtain external counselling whenever they may consider it necessary to perform their duties. - e) Minutes should be issued of their meetings and made available to all directors.

+Complies [] Partial compliance [] Explanation [] Not applicable [X] -------------- ------------------------ ----------------- ----------------------